Chicago-Linguistic-Society/cls/presenters.md

 There are no specific requirements, but do ensure your name and institution are visible.<br>
 Each poster session will be one hour.

-## Virtual Poster presenters
-Note on 4/14/22: we'll be reaching out to all online poster presenters within a couple of days with information on the specific time slot, and the logistics of virtual posters in general